Write great protagonists!

 Examples of Positive Steadfast Relationship Arcs

 Perhaps one of the best examples of this relationship arc comes from The Lord of the Rings (and I like the film adaptations in particular).
 Frodo and Sam already start with a positive relationship.
 But the journey of the story threatens to separate them.
 First Frodo believes he needs to bear this burden alone.
-Then Smeagal and the Ring begin to chip them apart.
+Then Smeagol and the Ring begin to chip them apart.
 Eventually, they go their own ways.
 But Frodo realizes he needs Sam, who re-realizes the exact same.
 They are only able to make it to the Crack of Doom by Sam carrying Frodo over his shoulders.

-In a couple of renditions of Spider-man, Peter and Mary Jane fit this arc as well.
+In a couple of renditions of Spider-Man, Peter and Mary Jane fit this arc as well.
 They start already friendly, close, and on good terms.
 But their relationship gets tested past its breaking point before they come back together.

 Another (atypical) example comes from Harry Potter and the Deathly Hallows, where the central relationship involves Harry (and the trio) and Albus Dumbledore--despite Dumbledore not being present (you can actually have a relationship arc with one of the participants absent).
 Harry starts the story loyal to Dumbledore, but the information coming out about him begins to chip at that loyalty.
 Maybe Dumbledore wasn't who Harry thought he was.
 In the end, this loyalty is re-cemented into place and made even stronger.